Capital Improvement Projects

 Water Line Replacement Project – The City identified the water main lines on Glenmere Dr., Camden Dr., Turpin Dr., and La Mesa Dr. to be replaced as well as an 18-inch sewer main located in a rear property easement of Turpin Dr. The design of the project is complete, the project bid and was awarded to a contractor.
 This project is now in the construction phase and has 200 calendar days to complete, weather pending.
 The new water main is installed on Glenmere, Camden, and Turpin and is currently working on Le Mesa.

 Water and sewer service for the northwest part of the City – The City is working with our consultant-engineering firm and Public Utility Commission (PUC) attorneys to design and construct a project that will serve water and sewer to the northwest part of the City.
 To serve the area, the City will be required to increase its Certificate of Convenience and Necessity (CCN), obtain a permit from the USACE and TxDOT, as well as work with the UTRWD and Cross Timbers Water Supply Corp. for interconnections and capacities.

 FM407 Sanitary Sewer Main Crossing KCS RXR – The City identified the existing sanitary sewer crossing at the FM407 water plant site and the KCS RXR is in need of rehabilitation.
 The project will consist of designing a new pipe to cross under the railroad to allow uninterrupted sewer service to the area.
-Design and construction is anticipated to be during the 2021 budget year.
+Design is anticipated to be during the 2021 budget year.
 Construction is anticipated to be during Fiscal Year 2022.